aer0ss/aerofs/docs/engineering/requirements/eyja.md

 Users should be able to use Eyja with their keyboard only.

 Suggestion (OSX):
-Search - CMD + F
+Search - CMD + f
-New Conversation - CMD + N
+New Conversation - CMD + n
+Quick Switcher - CMD + k
 Conversation Toggling - CMD + down/up